bryanoliveira/cellular-automata/README.md

 ## Requirements

--   Debian-ish linux distro (I only tested this on Ubuntu 20)
+-   Debian-like linux distro (I only tested this on Ubuntu 20)
--   Make
+-   make
 -   g++ (C++ 17)
--   OpenGL: GLEW, GLUT
+-   OpenGL (GLEW and GLUT)
 -   CUDA (nvcc) and CUDA runtime libraries

-It is possible to run this program CPU-only, so if you don't have a CUDA-capable video card you may skip the last step.
-You'll also need to set `USE_GPU` to `false` in `src/main.cpp` for that.
+It is possible to run this program in a CPU-only mode, so if you don't have a CUDA-capable video card you may skip the last step.
+For that you will need to set `USE_GPU` to `false` in `src/main.cpp` and disable `*.cu` file compilation on `Makefile`.

 ## Usage